mhannum72/mylunch/README.md

 todo
 ====

+* I'm on the rotate pictures function.
+Maybe it would be better to show a stack of meal photos & only rotate when the user clicks?
+I'll have to think about this.
 * Next step (tomorrow morning) - go server side and create the mongo routines for creating, and finding restaurants.